 As a Volunteer, you will be trained in how to best protect yourself from COVID-19 exposure and understand the impact of and steps to reduce stigma related to COVID-19.
 You may also have the opportunity to engage with your community on implementing or enhancing COVID-19 mitigation activities, such as COVID-19 prevention and risk reduction strategies including social distancing, hand washing, mask wearing, addressing myths and misconceptions related to these practices, and vaccine hesitancy.
 Activities will be tailored to address the COVID-19 circumstances in the communities where you will serve.

-• Experience in working with formal or informal youth and/or women groups/organizations.
+• Experience working with formal or informal youth and/or women’s groups/organizations.

-• Experience working on gender equality/women and girls’ empowerment initiatives or programs.
+• Experience working on gender equality/women’s and girls’ empowerment initiatives or programs

-• Experience developing employment skills training (networking, resume writing, interviewing, etc.) for youth or women.
+• Experience developing employment skills training (networking, resume writing, interviewing, etc.) for youth and/or women

 Required Language Skills